 Please see the briefing note, which does not accompany this agenda but will be circulated prior to the meeting.

-Members stood for a 1-minute silence as a mark of respect for Keith.
+6.13 Members stood in a 1-minute silence as a mark of respect for Mike.